SaiTejaMummadi/Stable-Diffusion-from-scratch/README.md

 # Stable_Diffusion_from_scratch
-Diffusion based models from scratch in PyTorch
+Implementation of RunwayML's Stable Diffusion model from scratch in PyTorch